-Larry Lukis is our founder and the Chief Technology Officer, or CTO.
-Mr. Lukis leads our board of directors in his role as Chairman.
-Our board also has designated Sven Wehrwein as the lead independent director to complement the Chairman's role and to serve as the principal liaison between the independent directors and the Chairman.
+Larry Lukis is our founder and former Chief Technology Officer, or CTO, and leads our board of directors in his role as Chairman.
+Mr. Lukis ceased serving as our CTO in July 2013.
+Our board has designated Sven Wehrwein as the lead independent director to complement the Chairman's role and to serve as the principal liaison between the independent directors and the Chairman.

 Our board of directors believes that its current structure is the appropriate one for Proto Labs at this time.
-Specifically, our board believes that its current leadership structure provides independent board leadership and engagement while deriving the benefit of having our founder and CTO also serve as Chairman of the board.
-As the individual with primary responsibility for managing Proto Labs' technology and with in-depth knowledge and understanding of Proto Labs, he is best positioned to chair regular board meetings as the directors discuss key business and strategic issues.
-Coupled with a lead independent director, this combined structure provides independent oversight while avoiding unnecessary confusion regarding the board's oversight responsibilities and the day-to-day management of business operations.
-Our board continues to separately evaluate Mr. Lukis annually in each of his roles.
-Our board also believes that its lead independent director position effectively balances any risk of concentration of authority that may exist with a combined Chairman/CTO position.
+Specifically, our board believes that its current leadership structure provides independent board leadership and engagement while deriving the benefit of having our founder and former CTO also serve as Chairman of the board.
+As an individual with indepth knowledge and understanding of Proto Labs, Mr. Lukis is best positioned to chair regular board meetings as the directors discuss key business and strategic issues.
+Coupled with a lead independent director, this combined structure provides independent oversight while allowing the person most familiar with our historical operations and strategy to lead the board.